skripnik/TelegramTranscriberBot/README.md

 least 4GB RAM and 2 CPUs.
 The higher the configuration, the faster the installation can be completed.
 After installation, you can resize the server back to the original configuration.

 The code samples provided are for Ubuntu.
-Please take note that different systems may require different commands.
+Please note that different systems may require different commands.

 **1. Update the System**